syudead/ComfyUI-Eagle-Send/README.md

 - Sends one or more saved image paths to Eagle via `addFromPaths`
 - Parses the prompt (from a connected TEXT socket) into tags and attaches them to each item
 - Extracts model and LoRA names from workflow metadata and adds tags like `model:<name>`, `lora:<name>`
+ - Adds an annotation memo to Eagle items using the A1111-style parameters string

 Installation
 - Place this folder under your ComfyUI `custom_nodes` directory as `ComfyUI-Eagle-Send`.